hoplon/castra/README.md

 Instead, Castra's RPC model embraces the asynchronous nature of client server communication.

+> Applicable buzzwords, if you're not into the whole brevity thing, are
+> _unidirectional dataflow_ and the _CQRS pattern_.

 ## Overview

 Castra spans the gap between server and client.
 This makes documentation